 2. Draft your college essays.

 Most college applications (and, therefore, each college’s distinct application questions) won’t be released until later in the summer.
-However, you can still start writing your personal statement for the common app and practice responding to more pointed questions using some generic prompts (check out great ideas for creating a theme in your essay, according to admissions coaches, here).
+However, you can still start writing your personal statement for the common app and practice responding to more pointed questions using some generic prompts.
 Many universities keep their prompts vague and up to interpretation and creativity, which allows you to redesign your responses to the real prompts.
 Additionally, outlining your thoughts for multiple prompts helps prepare you for other areas of the application process, such as interviews with admissions officers or alumni.

 You may work on personal statement essays as part of your senior English curriculum, but you should take advantage of the summer to kickstart the brainstorming process.
 Additionally, this writing gives you the opportunity to create multiple versions of your personal statement which can be reviewed and evaluated several times before final selection and submission.